MINI Clubman estate - MPG, running costs & CO2

 Insurance ratings for the MINI Clubman kick off in group 20 for the Cooper.
 This increases to group 26 for the Cooper S and 40 for the John Cooper Works.
 In comparison, the entry-level Audi A3 Sportback is in group 16, rising to group 30 for a high-spec 2.0-litre diesel version.

-The Clubman comes with the standard MINI manufacturer's warranty that lasts for three years, which seems a little miserly when other brands such as Toyota and Hyundai offer five years and Kia offers a seven-year warranty.
+The Clubman comes with the standard MINI manufacturer's warranty that lasts for three years, which seems a little miserly when other brands such as Hyundai offer five years and Kia offers a seven-year warranty.
 You can however, extend this further at extra cost, covering either the main engine and gearbox parts, or a more comprehensive policy that covers almost everything.